hopsoft/goldmine/README.md

 *You can think of these reports as individual data cubes.*

-Here is a table view of the pivots we applied to the list of cities.
+Here is a table view of the pivoted city data.

 <table>
   <thead>